bitbar/test-samples/samples/testing-frameworks/appium/client-side/java/README.md

 The properties-files are located in `src/test/resources/` and are specific to the test execution type and OS version that is under test:

-- *Android Server Side*: `desiredCapabilities.android.serverside.properties`
+-   _Android Server Side_: `desiredCapabilities.android.serverside.properties`
-- *Android Client Side*: `desiredCapabilities.android.clientside.properties`
+-   _Android Client Side_: `desiredCapabilities.android.clientside.properties`
+-   _Android Client Side With Biometry Instrumentation_: `desiredCapabilities.androidBiometrics.clientside.properties`
-- *iOS Server Side*: `desiredCapabilities.ios.serverside.properties`
+-   _iOS Server Side_: `desiredCapabilities.ios.serverside.properties`
-- *iOS Client Side*: `desiredCapabilities.ios.clientside.properties`
+-   _iOS Client Side_: `desiredCapabilities.ios.clientside.properties`
+-   _iOS Client Side With Biometry Instrumentation_: `desiredCapabilities.iosBiometry.clientside.properties`

 The properties-files are in the format `<desired_capability_name>=<desired_capability_value>`.

 The desired capabilities can be divided to Appium-specific desired capabilities (such as `platformName` and `deviceName`) and Bitbar-specific desired capabilities (such as `testdroid_device` or `testdroid_project`).

+For Test run with biometry instrumentation you have to add `bitbar_biometricInstrumentation=true` capability.

 The Bitbar-specific desired capabilities have to only be defined for Client Side Test Execution.